-where $W_s(t)$ is the statically screened Coulomb interaction evaluated at time $t$.
-This quantity is computed as
+where $W_s(t)$ is the statically screened interaction evaluated at time $t$.
+In real space, it is given by

-with $\epsilon^{-1}_s(\vb{r}, \vb{r}', t)$ denoting the time-dependent static inverse dielectric function in real space, evaluated within the RPA.
-Its time dependence reflects the underlying evolution of the electronic density.
-The construction of the time-dependent RPA screening is described in Appendix~\ref{app:Time-dependent RPA screening}.
+where $\epsilon^{-1}_s(\vb{r}, \vb{r}', t)$ is the time-dependent static inverse dielectric function evaluated within the RPA.
+In the present implementation, its time dependence is determined by the instantaneous nonequilibrium occupations, i.e., by the diagonal part of the electronic density matrix, while the contribution of microscopic interband polarizations is neglected, see Supplementary Section 4 for details on the time-dependent RPA dielectric function modeling.